ilastik/ilastik.github.io/documentation/tracking/tracking.md

 Furthermore, a **Field of View** may be specified for the tracking.
 Restricting the field of view to less time steps or a smaller volume may lead to significant speed-ups of the tracking.
-Furthermore, a **Size** range can be set to filter out objects which are smaller or larger than the number of pixels specified.
+Moreover, a **Size** range can be set to filter out objects which are smaller or larger than the number of pixels specified.

 In **Data Scales**, the scales of the dimensions may be configured.
 For instance, if the resolution of the pixels is (dx,dy,dz) = (1&mu;m,0.8&mu;m,0.5&mu;m), then the scales to enter are (x,y,z)=(1,1.25,2).